Chivo Guisado Picante (Spicy Goat Meat Stew) is a recipe from the Northwest of the Dominican Republic where goats are said to feed on wild oregano.

 - 1 cup of tomato sauce

-- ½ scotch bonnet pepper (or 2 jalapeños) finely chopped
+- ½ scotch bonnet pepper, (or 2 habaneros) finely chopped

-- Mix the meat, oregano, onion, garlic, cubanela peppers and a teaspoon of salt.
+- Seasoning meat: Add the onion, oregano, garlic, and a teaspoon of salt.
+Stir to combine.
 Marinate covered in the fridge for an hour, overnight is better.